SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

 If the heroes earn a partial success, they stabilize the ship, but many crew and passengers are injured.
 Fighting the fire is exhausting work, and each hero takes a bane on their next power roll.

 _Water flooding the cargo hold stops the fire even as you get the leaks repaired, but renders much of the black powder useless.
 The ship won’t blow, but it isn’t moving very quickly either.
 A fortunate breeze allows the Revelation to creep ever closer to port.
-Some members of the crew send lifeboats out ahead with passengers, but Captain Oriel remains with her ship until it crawls up to the docks._
+Some members of the crew send lifeboats out ahead with passengers, but Captain Oriel remains with her ship until it [[Crawl|crawls]] up to the docks._

 ##### TOTAL FAILURE